zlatanvasovic/hackwork/README.md

 Example PHP configuration for Hackwork is located in `etc/php.ini`.
 It contains core settings.

-For more settings look at
+For complete list of settings look at
 [this configuration template](http://www.reallylinux.com/docs/php.ini).

 ## Directory organization